-- Measure and record their blood pressure at least two times per month
+- Take your own blood pressure at least two times per month

 - Be at least 18 years old